Key takeaways

 Whether oral semaglutide is faster than injectable semaglutide largely depends on what dosage you’re taking and what you’re taking it for.

-When comparing some clinical trial data, however, injectable semaglutide may work faster than oral semaglutide for weight loss and blood glucose control in type 2 diabetes.
+When comparing some clinical trial data, however, injectable semaglutide may work faster than oral semaglutide for blood sugar control in people with type 2 diabetes.
+In people with obesity, the Wegovy pill and the injection produce similar weight loss results.

 Oral vs. injectable semaglutide for weight loss: